alexandre-touret/alexandre-touret.github.io/content/posts/rest-api-versioning.en.md

 Don't forget to share it to all the stakeholders, whether developers, integrators or project leaders who are often involved in version definition.
 {{< /admonition >}}

-Hold on, these programs must be executed against a configuration, aren't they?
+_Hold on, these programs must be executed against a configuration, aren't they?_

 Nowadays, if we respect the [12 factors](https://12factor.net/) during our design and implementation, the configuration is provided through environment variables.

 Yes, your API versioning will also impact your configuration.
 It's so mandatory to externalise and versionize it.

-There are different ways to handle this point.
+There are different ways.

 You can, for example, deploy a configuration server.
-It will provide configurations according to a specific version.
+It will provide configuration key/values regarding the version.

-If you want an example, you will [get an example in a workshop I held this year at SnowcampIO](https://github.com/alexandre-touret/rest-apis-versioning-solution).
+If you want a live example, you can [get an example in a workshop I held this year at SnowcampIO](https://github.com/alexandre-touret/rest-apis-versioning-solution).
 The configuration is managed by [Spring Cloud Config](https://docs.spring.io/spring-cloud-config/docs/current/reference/html/#_quick_start).

 You can also handle your configuration in your Helm Charts if you deploy your app on top of Kubernetes.